muhdfdeen/junction/README.md

 A lightweight Minecraft plugin that automatically assigns Bedrock Edition players to a permission group using Floodgate with LuckPerms or Vault support.

+> ![NOTE]
+> Inspired by [BedrockPlayerManager](https://github.com/ofunny/BedrockPlayerManager).
+Junction is a modernized alternative and also serves as my first plugin project to improve my Java skills.

 ## Configuration

 ```yaml